Belgium: 1 Project

 “Be seen on the road” – “Świeć przykładem” | VW Commercial Vehicles | Road safety education

-The “Be seen on the road” campaign was successfully staged for the second time in a row in 2019.
-Once more this year, several hundred children from primary schools near to the Września plant were given reflective vests which make them more visible to other road users, especially in the dark winter months.
-The aim of the campaign is to enhance road safety in general through the use of the vests and to raise awareness of how to stay safe on the road in everyday life.
-The visits to kindergartens and primary schools were accompanied by the local police to enable joint information on the dangers and the measures that can be taken.
-In view of the great positive response, the campaign will be continued in 2020.
+The “Be seen on the road” campaign was successfully staged for the second time in a row.
+Once again in 2020, several hundred children from primary schools near to the plant in Września were given safety vests to make them more visible to other road users.
+The campaign aims to increase road safety through use of such vests and raise awareness of how to act with road safety in mind in everyday life.
+The visits to kindergartens and primary schools were accompanied by the local police, with the aim of jointly educating children about risks and measures they can take.
+In view of the great positive response, the campaign will be continued in 2021

 Children’s Day with the theme of diversity | SITECH | Art and culture